boone/dotfiles/README.md

 ### Take a Look

-If you want to see these dotfiles in action before cloning to your machine use
+If you want to see these dotfiles in action before running in your machine use
 Vagrant:

 ```sh